emx34/doofus/README.md

 █ **TBSAplay.exe** v0.4 <br><br>
 Tested with **■ DOSBOX (OK) %100 working** , **■ DOSBox Staging (OK) %100 working** , **■ DOSBOX-X (OK) %100 working** <br>
 <br>The problem in DOSBOX-X has been solved...
 The player is working 100%, I had increased the CPU cycle speed by 4x <br>
-(to speed up exe compilation processes), so adlib-player was having a timing problem :-) The issue is resolved. <br>
+And I forgot about this CPU-Cycle speed setting , I realized it too late...(to speed up exe compilation processes), <br>
+so adlib-player was having a timing problem :-) The issue is resolved.
 The player works flawlessly in all DOS emulators.
 <br><br>
 Original classic DOSBOX